justinww04/face-tracking-webapp/README.md

 - In non showcase version enrollment is completed.
 - Admin Controls Panel is accesible in non showcase version.- updated
 - Real Time Facial Recognition is available in non showcase version.
-- Real Time Facial Recognition learning is available in non showcase version.
+- Real Time Facial Recognition learning is available in non showcase version. - updated
 - SMS Alert for faces shown in camera is available in non showcase versions.  - updated -updated